AntonRize/WILL/about.md

 The term WILL stands for SPACE-TIME-ENERGY.
 It is both a formal shorthand and a philosophical statement:
-the universe is not a stage where energy acts through time upon space,
+the Universe might not be a stage where energy acts through time upon space,
-but a single self-balancing structure whose internal distinctions generate all phenomena.
+but a single relational structure whose internal distinctions generate all phenomena.
 The name also serves as a gentle irony toward anthropic thinking:
 the Cosmos does not possess "will" - yet through WILL, it manifests All that Is."</p>